NEWS

 Next: 3D Data Sharing → CAD Integration and Rendering

-We shared detailed ceiling drawings with a team of architects in Mexico, and the construction plan was finalized with such precision that it was as if we were all in the same place.
+We shared detailed ceiling drawings with the team of architects in Mexico, and the construction plan was finalized with such precision that it was as if we were all in the same place.

 ▼ [Watch the video here]